007Richards/007Richards/README.md

 # 👋 Hi there!
 I'm Ricardo Fabian

-I'm a Junior Data Science enthusiast passionate about uncovering insights from data.
-I enjoy building models, analyzing datasets, and exploring the world of AI, machine learning, and NLP.
+🚀 Data Scientist | Physicist-Mathematician

+I am a Data Scientist and Physicist-Mathematician with a strong background in statistics, data analysis, and programming.
+I have hands-on experience across the entire data lifecycle: from data cleaning and transformation 🧹📊, to visualization and exploratory analysis 📈, and the development of Machine Learning models and Natural Language Processing (NLP) solutions 🤖🗣️.

 ---